-Listen, we love our men.
-But we also know that—from time to time—they can be a wee bit, um, sartorially challenged.
+Listen, we love the men in our lives.
+But we also know that—from time to time—they can be a wee bit sartorially challenged.
 Anyone who’s ever dated a man who, for some reason or another, found it appropriate to wear flip-flops in a public, non-beach zone understands this fact thoroughly.

 But we’ll give them credit—men’s fashion can be a challenging world to navigate, in part because, on the surface, there don’t seem to be a ton of options from which to choose.
 But this just isn’t true; guys have a slew of choices when it comes to their style.
 And we’re here to help.

 Scroll down for 15 things you should never let your man wear, plus 30 stylish alternatives to shop now.

 Your guy might put up a fight when you tell him he has to sacrifice is long-beloved, huge, pocketed friends.
 But this is a battle that you must start, and you must win.
 The cargo shorts must go.

 If subtlety's not really your man's strong suit, go with these.

 This should just never happen.

 Dear boy: it's cool if we borrow this, right?

 A stylish man would never be caught out and about wearing flip-flops.
 There are only two places where the casual sandal is acceptable: inside the house and at the beach.
 Otherwise, no.